Skip to Content

 How long it takes

-Starting on the opposite side of Sugarloaf Mountain near the village of Kilmacanogue, this route will take around 2 and a half hours at the most, depending on pace.
+Starting on the opposite side of Sugarloaf Mountain near the village of Kilmacanogue, this route will take around 2.5 hours at the most, depending on pace.

 Difficulty